CyVerse-learning-materials/cyverse_mooc/step5.rst

     .. admonition:: learning-objectives

-       - Understand the basic capabilities of the Data Store
        - Know how to configure Cyberduck
+       - Understand how Cyberduck works
-       - Be able to upload a dataset using the Discovery Environment or Cyberduck
+       - Be able to upload a dataset using Cyberduck
-       - Be able to apply metadata to a datasets
-       - Be able to search for a dataset

 **Description:**

-In this module we will try to discuss the basic capabilities of the Data Store particularly how you can upload your dataset.
+In this module we will try to discuss the basic capabilities of the Data Store particularly how you can upload and download your dataset.
+This is done using Cyberduck, a 3rd party software that connects the Cyverse Data store to your local computer.
+This enables drag-and-drop download and upload of data from the Datastore to your local computer.
 ----

 **Input Data:**